 Describes some best practices for performance testing.

-Provides tips for defining quality of service thresholds for your website performance.
+Provides tips for defining service level agreement thresholds for your website performance.

 Explains why it is important to use appropriate test data and describes typical cases when data modification is needed.